wbamberg/idl-reference/docs/nsIHelperAppLauncher.md

 Remembers that aApplication should be used to launch this content.
 Does
 not actually launch the application.
 NOTE: This will release the reference to the nsIHelperAppLauncherDialog.
-@param aApplication nsIFile corresponding to the location of the application to use.
-@param aRememberThisPreference TRUE if we should remember this choice.

 #### Parameters ####